dgab/kx-problemsolving/README.md

 Note that there are two environments: .env and .env.dev.
 While using the development environment the user will be able to access swagger (OpenAPI documentation).
 Because of this I suggest to start the application in the development environment.
 (Since it is not a good practice to enable API documentation on production).

+To build the application .Net 5 SDK is necessary.

 # Endpoints

 Each application has a swagger (only in development), where the user can try out the API's provided by a given service.
 Each application has a /healthz endpoint which can be used by docker daemon and traefik.